StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: The Proposed Approach

 \subsection{Query Preparation Plugin (QPP) Extraction}

-At Microsoft, services rely on a central log database, which is queried using Kusto Query Language (KQL)~\cite{kql}.
 The conventional approach for an LLM-based agent involves generating a query from the TSG's instructions and then invoking the log database client using a plugin, as depicted in Fig. \ref{fig:kusto_query} (a).
-This text-to-query generation is a challenging task \cite{liu2025nl2sql, liu2025surveynl2sql, tang2025nl2kql}, even with query templates provided in the TSGs.
+This text-to-query generation is a challenging task \cite{liu2025nl2sql, liu2025surveynl2sql, tang2024nl2kql}, even with query templates provided in the TSGs.
 The query templates are often lengthy and complex, and because the KQL is less prevalent than languages like SQL or Python, today's LLMs are less proficient at generating it.
-Errors like misinterpreting a template or using incorrect parameters not only cause the query to fail but also trigger a costly and time-consuming correction loop for the agent, wasting both time and LLM tokens.
+Errors like misinterpreting a template or using incorrect parameters not only cause the query to fail but also trigger a costly and time-consuming correction loop for the agent, wasting both time and tokens.

 A critical observation is that these queries are structured as templates, utilizing either explicit placeholders (e.g., ``where DeployRing == `\{ring\}' '') or implicit ones that could be inferred from context (e.g., ``replace the StartTime to the incident's start time when using the query'').
 Leveraging this characteristic, we propose using an LLM to extract these templates and generate dedicated plugins for automated query preparation.